Why Intent Matters

 High-intent keyword clicks, branded search, remarketing view-through + direct visit within 24–72 hours.

 Each event by itself is a hint.
-Combined across channels and mapped to a real visitor, it is a signal strong enough to prioritize sales time.
+Combined across channels and mapped to a real visitor, it becomes a signal strong enough to prioritize sales time.

 Why sales should care